sbt/website/src/sphinx/Extending/Input-Tasks.md

 Input Task using Parsers
 ------------------------

-The Parser provided by the spaceDelimited method does not provide any flexibility in defining the input syntax.
-Using a custom parser is just a matter of defining your own Parser as described on the /Detailed-Topics/Parsing-Input page.
+The Parser provided by the `spaceDelimited` method does not provide any flexibility in defining the input syntax.
+Using a custom parser is just a matter of defining your own `Parser` as described on the `/Detailed-Topics/Parsing-Input` page.

 ### Constructing the Parser

-The first step is to construct the actual Parser by defining a value of one of the following types:
+The first step is to construct the actual `Parser` by defining a value of one of the following types:

--   \`Parser[I]\`: a basic parser that does not use any settings
+-   `Parser[I]`: a basic parser that does not use any settings
--   \`Initialize[Parser[I]]\`: a parser whose definition depends on one or more settings
+-   `Initialize[Parser[I]]`: a parser whose definition depends on one or more settings
--   \`Initialize[State =\>
-    Parser[I]]: a parser that is defined using both settings and the current :doc:state
+-   `Initialize[State => Parser[I]]`: a parser that is defined using
-    \<Build-State\>\`
+    both settings and the current `state <Build-State>`

-We already saw an example of the first case with spaceDelimited, which doesn't use any settings in its definition.
-As an example of the third case, the following defines a contrived Parser that uses the project's Scala and sbt version settings as well as the state.
-To use these settings, we need to wrap the Parser construction in Def.setting and get the setting values with the special value method:
+We already saw an example of the first case with `spaceDelimited`, which doesn't use any settings in its definition.
+As an example of the third case, the following defines a contrived `Parser` that uses the project's Scala and sbt version settings as well as the state.
+To use these settings, we need to wrap the Parser construction in `Def.setting` and get the setting values with the special `value` method:

     import complete.DefaultParsers._